vxnick/sync-music/README.md

 mobile devices easier.

-To replicate my setup, you will need to install [BitTorrent Sync](http://www.getsync.com/) or similiar, and have it monitor the `output_dir` specified in the script.
+To replicate my setup, you will need to install [Syncthing](http://syncthing.net/) or similiar, and have it monitor the `output_dir` specified in the script.

-You will then need to install BTSync on your mobile device and point it at your desired directory.
-I also enable _Auto Sync_ within the client and create the share as read-only.
+You will then need to install Syncthing on your mobile device and point it at your desired directory.
+I ensure that only my machine is set as the _Folder Master_.

 ## Notes